Matteo-Spina/notes-esmodules/README.md

   // main.js
   import { count } from './module.js';
-  count++; // error: count is read-only from main.js
+  count++; // error: count is read-only when imported
 ```

 instead do like this: